TheAdamizer/scoreyboard/README.md

 ### Installation:
     1. Install node: https://nodejs.org/en/

     2a.
-Download repo directly and run `node ./index.js` from the base directory or
+Install package globally with `npm i -g scoreyboard` or

-    2b.
-Install package globally with `npm i -g scoreyboard`
+    2a.
+Download repo directly, run `npm install` and then run `node ./bin/index.js` from the base directory

 ### Usage: